radailey/nsx-dfw-export-import/README.md

 - a group that references a segment path that is not valid in the destination
 - a rule that references a missing service or group

-Typical examples from real runs:
-- missing referenced groups such as `RAMCO-Preprod-Web`
-- missing services such as `SNMP-Recieve`
-- invalid destination-specific paths such as `/infra/segments/vlan51`

-When that happens, the importer will continue and report the remaining failures at the end.

 ## Notes and Caveats
 - TLS certificate verification is disabled by default.
 Use `--verify-ssl` if the NSX certificate chain is trusted.